MeirKriheli/python-bidi/docs/index.rst

     result = bidi.get_display(some_string)

-Version 0.5.1 adds compat for the older import path:
+Versions 0.5.1 and 0.5.2 adds compat for the older import path:

 .. code-block:: python